Annie Duke: Early life and family

 Duke, born as Anne LaBarr Lederer, grew up in Concord, New Hampshire, where her father, writer and linguist Richard Lederer, taught English literature at St. Paul's School and her mother, Rhoda S. Lederer, daughter of trial attorney Craig Spangenberg, taught at Concord High School.
 Her parents were both card players and Duke became interested in cards from an early age.
 Her siblings are professional poker player Howard Lederer and author/poet Katy Lederer, who published a memoir about the Lederer family.

 Duke attended St. Paul's School.
 While a student there, she worked at Kentucky Fried Chicken.
 She enrolled at Columbia University, joining the first co-ed class in its 230-year history, and pursued a double major in English and psychology.
 After graduating from Columbia, she pursued a Ph.D. in psychology at the University of Pennsylvania, focusing on cognitive linguistics and writing her dissertation on the hypothesis of syntactic bootstrapping.
 For her graduate studies she was awarded a National Science Foundation fellowship.
 In 1991, one month before defending her doctoral dissertation, she decided that she no longer wished to pursue a career in academia and left school.

 In 1992, she married Ben Duke, grandson of Ambassador Angier Biddle Duke and a descendent of Washington Duke, and moved to Billings, Montana.
 The couple divided their time between Las Vegas and Montana between 1992 and 2002, when they moved to Portland, Oregon.
 They were married until 2004 and had four children.
 Maud Duke was born in 1995; Leo Duke, in 1998; Lucy Duke, in 2000; and Nell Duke, in 2002.
 In 2005, Duke and her children relocated to Hollywood Hills, California.
 She later married Eric Brooks, cofounder of Susquehanna International Group.

 More than thirty years after leaving graduate school, she returned to the University of Pennsylvania in the fall of 2022, earning her Ph.D. in cognitive psychology in June 2023.
-She now serves as an adjunct professor with Harvard Kennedy School and UPenn Wharton School of Executive Education.
+She now serves as an adjunct professor with Harvard Kennedy School and Penn Wharton School of Executive Education.